Coda-Coda/handshake/README.md

 For an overview of the Handshake _idea_ see: https://coda-coda.github.io/handshake/

+For a few ideas related to deciding whether to develop the Handshake idea further see: [here](docs/Comments_about_developing_further.md)

 This repository is the location of a basic working version of Handshake, described below.

 # Brief overview: